kaozdl/nihongo/README.md

    - Only you can see and edit your questions
 3. **Manage Sections**: Create sections to organize questions
 4. **Build Exams**: Create custom exams using your sections
+5. **Import Exams**:
+   - Upload JSON files to quickly import complete exams
+   - Same format as admin import (see `docs/IMPORT_GUIDE.md`)
+   - Imported content becomes yours automatically
-5. **Privacy**: Your content is private - other users cannot see or edit it
+6. **Privacy**: Your content is private - other users cannot see or edit it

 ### For Administrators